swapnilk06/Web-Dev-Cohort/Hello World/Hello Word.md

   - `Browser` : Who is the browser?
   - `Date & Time` : What is date & time?
   - `Cookie to store` : Do you want to keep stor cookie or not?
+  - E.g. That are questions, client have ask questioning stored in client, Browser info that login from safari or chrome...

+#### What will I do after knowing these information?
+- E.g. We knowing you login from safari, then we give popups as "Please download our IOS app."
+Or We login form android, them we give popup as "Please download our Android app." i.e. `good usecases`.
+- E.g. We also show ads.
+  - In traveling time we search plz suggest hotels then ads will give popup for "Best hotels".

+1:5:00 min